-The Convention also says (Article 4.5 of the Convention) developed countries: “… shall take all practicable steps to promote, facilitate and finance, as appropriate, the transfer of, or access to, environmentally sound technologies and know-how to other Parties, particularly developing country Parties, to enable them to implement the provisions of the Convention.
+The UNFCCC requires developed countries to "take all practicable steps to promote, facilitate and finance, as appropriate, the transfer of, or access to, environmentally sound technologies and know-how to other Parties, particularly developing country Parties, to enable them to implement the provisions of the Convention.
 In this process, the developed country Parties shall support the development and enhancement of endogenous capacities and technologies of developing country Parties.
-Other Parties and organizations in a position to do so may also assist in facilitating the transfer of such technologies.”
+Other Parties and organizations in a position to do so may also assist in facilitating the transfer of such technologies” (Article 4).

 Ecuador first brought this subject to the TRIPS Council under “Other Business” in March 2013, when it submitted a document entitled “Contribution of IP to Facilitating the Transfer of Environmentally Rational Technology” (IP/C/W/585, 5 March 2013).
 Since then this issue has been discussed in a number of TRIPS Council meetings.

 Extracts of minutes from the TRIPS Council meetings on intellectual property and climate change: